Jocelin Winthrop Young: Early life

-Tutor to Crown Prince Constantine and establishment of Anavryta Experimental Lyceum
+Tutor to Crown Prince of Greece, and establishment of Anavryta

 After his period of service as an officer with the Royal Navy during the Second World War (where he reached the rank of Lieutenant Commander and took part in the Normandy landings), Winthrop Young decided against an education at university and instead began working at Imperial Chemical Industries in Birmingham.
 During this time King Paul of Greece and Queen Frederica contacted Kurt Hahn and expressed their desire that he set up a school in Greece so that their son the Crown Prince Constantine could be educated there.